Johann Strauss celebrates his 200th birthday in 2025 and Vienna honours the King of the Waltz with a year’s worth of activities.

 Look for operetta performances in classic productions as well as new adaptations throughout the year.

-I look forward particularly to Director Anna Bernreitner bringing Strauss to the entire city: she puts on an open-air performance of a mobile version of Indigo und die 40 Räuber in each of Vienna’s 23 districts from June 1st to June 23rd, 2025 (a collaboration with the WE ARE WIEN.FESTIVAL.)
+I look forward particularly to Anna Bernreitner bringing Strauss to the entire city: she puts on an open-air performance of a mobile version of Indigo und die 40 Räuber in each of Vienna’s 23 districts from June 1st to June 23rd, 2025 (a collaboration with the WE ARE WIEN.FESTIVAL.)

 (Die Fledermaus premiered at Theater an der Wien back in 1874)